Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 The upgrade process is designed to be straightforward, and it allows you to upgrade to Windows 11 with ease.
 This makes upgrading to the latest version as simple as installing a system update.

-In case this method doesn’t work, you can use Windows 11 Installation Assistant tool to download the update and upgrade seamlessly.
+If this method doesn’t work, you can use Windows 11 Installation Assistant tool to download the update and upgrade seamlessly.

 What are the disadvantages of an upgrade?